Finite Permutation Groups with Few Orbits Under the Action on the Power Set: Abstract

 \section{Abstract}

-We study the orbits under the natural action of a permutation group $G \subseteq S_n$ on the powerset $\mathscr{P}(\{1, \dots , n\})$.
+We study the orbits under the natural action of a permutation group $G \leq \Sy_n$ on the powerset $\mathscr{P}(\{1, \dots , n\})$.
 The permutation groups having exactly $n+1$ orbits on the powerset can be characterized as set-transitive groups (see Definition \ref{def2.2}) and were fully classified in \cite{BP55}.
-In this paper, we establish a general method that allows one to classify the permutation groups with $n+r$ set-orbits for a given $r$, and apply it to integers $2 \leq r \leq 11$ using the computer algebra system GAP.
+In this paper, we establish a general method that allows one to classify the permutation groups with $n+r$ set-orbits for a given $r$, and apply it to integers $2 \leq r \leq 15$ with the help of the computer algebra system GAP ~\cite{GAP2020}.